-Christoph Zirngibl (37) is a German film composer, songwriter and musician who lives in Munich with his family.
-He is a 2021 Camille Award Nominee for Finis Terrae, Music & Sound International Awards nominee and has been awarded several times, e.g. the Hollywood Music in Media Award (King Grandpa, 2017), the film music award of the New York Indie Film Festival (King Grandpa, 2018), the Jerry Goldsmith award “best composer” (2007) as well as the Price of the German Television Academy (Amnesie, 2016).
+He is a 2021 Camille Award Nominee for Finis Terrae, Music & Sound International Awards nominee and has won several awards, including the Hollywood Music in Media Award 2017 and the New York Indie Film Festival 2018 for King Grandpa, the Jerry Goldsmith “best composer” award (2007) and the Price of the German Television Academy 2016 for Amnesie.

-With his father being a multi-instrumentalist, Zirngibl was raised on music from an early age.
+Chrisoph’s father was a multi-instrumentalist so he was raised on music .
 He studied “Scoring for Film and TV” at the highly acclaimed University of Music and Performing Arts in Munich and earned his Master‘s degree in 2007.
-After a few weeks as a freshman, his Professor Andreas Weidinger asked him to become his assistant.
+After a few weeks as a fresher, his Professor, Andreas Weidinger, asked him to become his assistant.
 They shared studio rooms and, since then have collaborated on many projects.

-By now Zirngibl has written more than 80 scores for short films, prime time movies, feature films, and TV series of various genres.
+Christoph has written more than 80 scores for shorts, prime time movies, feature films, and TV series of various genres.
 Some of them were composed in collaboration with other renowned German composers such as Peter Thomas, Helmut Zerlett, and Heiko Maile.

 “I was only 13 years old when I decided that I wanted to become a film music composer.
 It all started when I was watching Steven Spielberg’s Jurassic Park at the cinema.
 On the movie screen, these dinosaurs came to life and the power, energy and emotional impact John Williams’ music had on me left me deeply impressed and made me feel like composing film music must be the best job in the world.”

-True to his motto “When I make music, I want to create an emotion – not an impression”.
-Zirngibl’s philosophy is: “The origin of all music is emotion, and its authenticity makes the difference.”
+“The origin of all music is emotion, and its authenticity makes the difference.” – Christoph Zirngibl